mjmcnelis/RKM.jl/README.md

 ```julia
 plot(t, y)
 ```
-There is also the custom plot function
+Alternatively, you can use the custom plot function
 ```julia
 plot_ode(sol, options.method, Plots.plot)
 ```